WHAT IS LIVING A WILDER LIFE?

 - Find your soul mate

 - Have two kids that are spread apart by 2.5 to 3 years, and ideally, one should be a boy and the other a girl

 - Become super wealthy

 - Upgrade to a bigger home

 - Retire with 2.5 million in the bank

 - Live happily ever after

-So we are hitting the road and committing ourselves to seeing 50 cities to find out where we want to live next.
+So we’re hitting the road and committing ourselves to seeing where we want to live next.
 This next chapter of our life will be about slow travel, returning to our creative roots, and exploring parts of the US and the world that we had never considered an option before.
 We’re even open to trying out van life for a while.
 Who knows?!
-The path is completely open and all we know is that we are in search of a life where the values we cherish are outwardly expressed in the way we live.
+The path is completely open, and all we know is that we are in search of a life where the values we cherish are outwardly expressed in the way we live.
 We strive to live a life where we are listening to the call of our wild heart so our son can learn to listen to his own wild call.

-We are on the journey to live a wilder life.
+We are on a journey to live a wilder life.